madhug-nadig/articles/_posts/2017-05-01-implementing-decision-trees-from-scratch-in-python.md

----
+continuous---
 layout: post
-title:  "Implementing Decision Trees - in Python"
+title:  "Implementing Decision Trees From Scratch - in Python"
 date:   2017-05-01 10:34:56 +0530
 description:   Decision Tree learning is one of the most widely used and practical methods for inductive inference.
 Decision Trees are easily understood by human and can be developed/used without much pain.
 In this post I will walk through the basics and the working of decision trees In this post I will implement decision trees from scratch in Python.
 categories: Machine-Learning